Two women traveling enter hotel room

 Flexible travel rewards cards

-The other type of travel credit card is one that lets you earn miles or points on everyday purchases no matter where you shop that you can redeem for travel or cash.
-These cards are more flexible because they allow you to redeem your rewards for cash to spend with the airline or hotel of your choosing, or on any other expense.
+The other type of travel credit card is one that lets you earn miles or points on everyday eligible purchases no matter where you shop, which you can redeem for travel or cash.
+These cards, like the Discover it® Miles Travel Credit Card, are more flexible because they allow you to redeem your rewards for cash to spend with the airline or hotel of your choosing or on any other expense.

 Choosing the travel rewards credit card that’s best for you